mattanmr/camera_monitor/README.md

 Verification frames are saved in `monitor_frames`.
 Logs go to `logs/camera_monitor_win.log`.

+## Status JSON

+After each check, the app writes `logs/status.json` with:
+- `timestamp`: ISO time of the last check
+- `ok`: whether the last check succeeded
+- `camera_index`: index used for capture
+- `resolution`: width/height configuration
+- `last_frame_path`: path to the last saved verification frame (if any)

+This file is useful for external monitoring or dashboards.

 ## Tips for Windows 11
 - Privacy: Settings → Privacy & security → Camera → allow desktop apps.
 - Close apps that may hold the camera (Teams/Zoom/OBS/Camera app).